 5. Developmentally appropriate pre-k lessons

 Once you’ve crafted fantastic lesson plans, consider how you’ll keep parents informed about their child’s learning journey.
-By keeping parents informed and involved, you create a powerful partnership that benefits everyone.
-Illumine streamlines parent teacher communication and empowers parents to be active participants in their child’s learning journey.
+By keeping parents informed and involved, you create a powerful partnership that benefits everyone. illumine streamlines parent teacher communication and empowers parents to be active participants in their child’s learning journey.

 1. Define the purpose

 Every lesson or activity that is being included in your curriculum should have a purpose within the scope and sequence of skills you’d want the children to achieve.
 Before adding an activity to your lesson plan, figure out what purpose it serves and which skill development it targets.
 Make it a point to factor in and focus on social and emotional skills as well, as they play a huge part in the overall development of the kids.
+Ensure it supports each child's development, as preschool is a crucial period for every child's growth and learning.

 2. Keep activities simple